-The proposed development involves the construction of a new intersection and complimentary road infrastructure which can include works to Lobelia Circle, on grade or elevated/ramp to provide access to both International P1 and International P2 MLCPs.
-The proposed intersection and potential road infrastructure is shown on Figure 3.
+The proposed development involves the construction of a new intersection and complimentary road infrastructure as shown on Figure 3.

 The International P2 MLCP will be connected to the existing infrastructure network, including, electrical power supply, communication system to directly interface with the existing BAC network, sewer, potable water supply, sanitary drainage and trade waste drainage.